Democratic centralism: Lenin's conception and practice

+Implementation by states

-Soviet practice
+Soviet Union

 For much of the time between the era of Joseph Stalin and the 1980s, the principle of democratic centralism meant that the Supreme Soviet, while nominally vested with great lawmaking powers, did little more than approve decisions already made at the highest levels of the Communist Party.
 When the Supreme Soviet was not in session, the Presidium of the Supreme Soviet performed its ordinary functions.
 It also had the power to issue decrees in lieu of law.
 Nominally, if such decrees were not ratified at the Supreme Soviet's next session, they were considered revoked.
-However, ratification was usually a mere formality, though occasionally even this formality was not observed.
+However, ratification was usually a mere formality, and occasionally even this formality was not observed.
 Thus, decisions made by the Party's top leaders de facto had the force of law.

 The democratic centralist principle extended to elections in the Soviet Union.
 All socialist countries were—either de jure or de facto—one-party states.
 In most cases, the voters were presented with a single list of unopposed candidates, which usually won 90 percent or more of the vote.

+The Third International, in contrast with the First and the Second Internationals, held the Soviet Union in a central position and functioned as one big body instead of many independent communist parties in different countries.